One of the perks of being a travel nurse is getting to travel the world.

 - Your specific situation

-In the meantime, here are some of the basic things you will want to know with regard to travel nursing contracts and income taxes.
+In the meantime, here are some of the basic things you will want to know about travel nursing contracts and income taxes.

-To prove your tax home you will have to be able to show that you:
+To prove your tax home you will need to show that you:

-This means your tax home refers less about where you call home, and more about where you work.
+This means your tax home refers less to where you call home and is more about where you work.

 And since this occurs retroactively, you could wind up with a huge unexpected expense.

-So it’s a big deal for travel nurses to remember they will need to have a permanent tax home in order to continue to enjoy the benefits of the untaxed portion of their income.
+This is why it’s a big deal for travel nurses to remember they need to have a permanent tax home to continue to enjoy the benefits of the untaxed portion of their income.

 Taxes are not something to mess around with.